About The Denounced

 Why did you write the book in the first person and not the third?

 I gravitate towards books written in the first person.
-If I don’t finish a book, it is usually written in the third person.
 I like the closeness that the first person offers as both a reader and as an author.
-It is a personal choice and I have written books in the third person, but they’ve become lost for ever in my hard-drive!
+It is a personal choice and I have written books in the third person, but the always see to become lost for ever in my hard-drive!

-Will you visit my school and talk about The Denounced?
+Will you make a personal appearance and talk about The Denounced?

-Yes, of course.
-It would be my pleasure.
-Please ask your Teacher/Parent/ Guardian to contact me via my Contact Page and we can take it from there.
+Yes, of course, it would be my pleasure.
+Please contact me via my Contact Page and we can take it from there.

 How do I get a signed copy of your Book?